"The prompt is too long" / Model Context Length Exceeded

 - Real tokenizers per provider —

 tiktokenfor OpenAI, Anthropic's tokenizer for Claude, Gemini's for Google,transformerstokenizers for local models.
-Not char/4 heuristics. - Proper image / audio / file token accounting — provider-specific allowances for every content-part type, not "zero."
+The example on this page uses one tiktoken encoding for every model (exact for OpenAI, approximate elsewhere); a production filter uses each provider's own tokenizer. - Proper image / audio / file token accounting — exact per-provider, per-resolution counts for every content-part type, instead of one worst-case constant for images and zero for audio and files.

 - Summarize-and-replace strategies — when the window is about to overflow, call a cheap model to summarize the oldest block and replace it with one summary message, preserving long-running context instead of silently forgetting.